Five Secrets of Game Art direction

 When it comes to making a successful game, great Art is only one of the several pieces of the puzzle that need to fall into place, but it is a very important one.
 In this post, I will tell you about five hard-earned lessons I have learned from making dozens of games over a period of more than a decade.

-It doesn't matter if you are a game artist, game designer, producer or any other role; these lesson can be applied universally to the game-making process.
+It doesn't matter if you are a game artist, game designer, producer or any other role; these lessons can be applied universally to the game-making process.

 This follows from the story I just narrated; every game Artist is unique in what he or she is good at, and more importantly what he or she aspires to do.
 The closer a project is aligned with the artist's personal goals and preferences, the better it is likely to go.
 Asking an artist to create game art in a style that is far removed from their preferred one is pretty risky; it takes hundreds or maybe even thousands of hours of practice to develop a particular style, and most artists will struggle to work at short notice in a style that is alien to them.